 Design

-The Comerica Park design depiction of team and city history was fantastic.
-There’s a large pouncing tiger statue outside the main entrance with personalized bricks surrounding him.
-There are eight other massive tiger statues throughout the park, including two prowling on top of the scoreboard in left field.
-Along the brick walls outside the park are tiger heads with lighted baseballs in their mouths.
-The exterior is primarily red brick which complements the tiger color and city architecture well.
+The design and depiction of team and city history at Comerica Park was fantastic.
+A large pouncing tiger statue greets fans outside the main entrance, surrounded by personalized bricks that add a personal touch.
+Eight other massive tiger statues are placed throughout the park, including two prowling atop the left-field scoreboard.
+Along the brick walls outside the stadium, tiger heads clutch lighted baseballs in their mouths, creating a striking visual effect.
+The exterior’s red brick facade not only complements the team’s color scheme but also fits seamlessly with Detroit’s architectural character.

-The center field flagpole has a long, famed history with Tiger Stadium and was restored and installed in Comerica Park.
-At Tiger Stadium, the flagpole was actually within the field of play, and at Comerica it’s right at the edge of the centerfield wall.
-If a ball hits the pole, the player who hits the flagpole is awarded a home run.
+The center field flagpole has a long, storied history dating back to Tiger Stadium, and was carefully restored and reinstalled at Comerica Park.
+At the old stadium, the flagpole famously stood within the field of play; here, it sits just at the edge of the center-field wall.
+If a ball hits it, the batter is still awarded a home run – a unique nod to tradition.

-Comerica Park is currently the only ballpark in the MLB to feature a dirt strip (keyhole) between home plate and the pitcher’s mound.
-The home plate is also surrounded by a large dirt-shaped home plate.
+Comerica Park is the only current MLB stadium to feature a dirt strip (or keyhole) connecting home plate to the pitcher’s mound.
+Additionally, home plate is surrounded by a large dirt outline in the shape of a plate, giving the field a distinctive look.

-The skyline view from the stadium is beautiful with the GM Renaissance Center looming and the top rings frequently changing colors.
-The tallest one looks like a massive Amazon Echo (Alexa) when it turns blue.
-Ford Field, home of the Detroit Lions, is also visible on the left side.
+The skyline view from the stands is a highlight, with the GM Renaissance Center looming in the background – its upper rings changing colors throughout the night.
+The tallest tower, when lit blue, looks amusingly like a giant Amazon Echo.
+Ford Field, home of the Detroit Lions, is also visible just beyond left field.

-A large Chevrolet Fountain is located behind center field with the batter’s eye greenery right below it.
-The greenery had some dead patches so wasn’t super attractive.
+A large Chevrolet Fountain sits prominently behind center field, with the batter’s eye greenery just below it.
+Unfortunately, the greenery had some dead patches, making it less visually appealing.

-The functionality including ease of getting around and accessing main area was great.
-The concourses were very wide and we were able to easily access the entire main level.
-The Big Cat Court rotunda ramp was unfortunately closed that leads to the upper level picnic areas.
+The functionality, including ease of getting around and accessing the main area, was great.
+The concourses were very wide, and we were able to easily access the entire main level.
+The Big Cat Court rotunda ramp was unfortunately closed, which leads to the upper level picnic areas.
 The upper levels don’t go all the way around due to the gap for the video board and batter’s eye.
 The bullpen placement was disappointing, as they span the entire left field wall, limiting home run balls to catch during batting practice and the game.
-Beyond the left field wall is usually the best place to interact with players before the game but it was difficult with the bullpen buffer.
-On the flip side, it gave a very close up view of the players warming up in the bullpen.
+Beyond the left field wall is usually the best place to interact with players before the game, but it was difficult with the bullpen buffer.
+On the flip side, it gave a very close-up view of the players warming up in the bullpen.
 From a distance, the bullpens were an eyesore with their bright orange Little Caesars branding.

 Location